-While picking flaws let me submit further, that, now and then, the veteran editor of the Banner seems to be inconsistent with himself.
-For illustration, in the number mentioned (Nov.
-15) appears a brief editorial justly exposing the plagiarism of Dr. Hammond, who it appears has been cabbaging Prof. Charcot's crayons and photographs of rare cases of epilepsy, etc., closing with the remark, "It is sad indeed to think that science does not ertail honesty!"
-Yet, when Mrs. Stewart and her "pale" are detected in imposing upon the venerable and confiding Bro.
-Edwards a whole group of counterfeit pictures, as being genuine spirit "photos" of his relatives and friends, not only does he utter no sound of sadness, but the very editorial just cited is followed by another in which, in the words of a correspondent, this same Mrs. Stewart is indorsed
+While picking flaws let me submit further, that, now and then, the veteran editor of the Banner seems to be inconsistent with himself, For illustration, in the number mentioned (Nov 15) appears a brief editorial justly exposing the plagiarism of Dr. Hammond, who it appears has been cabbaging Prof. Charcot's crayons and photographs of rare cases of epilepsy, etc., closing with the remark, "It is sad indeed to think that science does not entail Yet, when Mrs Stewart and her honesty!" 'pals" are detected in imposing upon the venerable and confiding Bro.
+Edwards a whole group or counterfeit pictures, as being genuine spirit "photos" of his relatives and friends, not only does he utter no sound of sadness. but the very editorial just cited is followed by another in which, in the words of a correspondent, this same Mrs. Stewart is indorsed as a "genuine medium" for "wonderful maul-festations," with not a hint, that when real coin is not at hand, she can palm off spurious paper, and glory in her shame.